KrzysztofZurek1973/webthings-node-example-project/README.md

 ![led](./led.png)

-In order to fully use the potential of IoT, and to have access to *things* from the Internet, it is best to run *WebThing Gateway* in the same WiFi network.
+In order to fully use the potential of IoT and to have access to *things* from the Internet, it is best to run *WebThing Gateway* in the same WiFi network.

 ## How to use example